-Open the IP Codec Set form for the codec set specified in the IP Network Region form in Section 5.3 by typing change ip-codec set n where n is the chosen value of the configuration for the SIP Trunk.
+Open the IP Codec Set form for the codec set specified in the IP Network Region form in Section 5.3.
 Enter the list of audio codec's eligible to be used in order of preference.
-For the interoperability test the codecs supported by BT Global Services were configured, namely G.711A and G.729A.
+For the interoperability test the codec supported by Virgin Media was configured, namely G.711A and G.711MU.